 Careful :

-- The video must be sent as a single link without breaks, such as a live performance.
-The face and hands must be visible at the same angle and without special effects such as zooms and others;
+- The video must be recorded in 2022 or 2023 and preferably especially for the Lyon International Piano Competition.
+The video must be sent in a single link or three at most without cuts to inside the works, like a live performance.
+The face and the hands must be visible in the same angle and without special effects like zooms and others.

 - A Youtube link is perfect, however it is the responsibility of the candidate to check that this link is available online from the registration and until the announcement of the results of the 1st round.